thomaskellough/Automate-The-Boring-Stuff/ExtraPrograms/README.md

 See 'Practice Questions' for my solution

-2) Since I use an IDE I organize each chapter into a new new project.
+2) I like to organize each chapter in a new project in PyCharm.
 This means every file in each project will be set to that working directly unless specified.
 There are some programs I actually want to keep and run at a later time without wanting to go into the directory.
 I created a new folder called 'MyPythonScripts'